Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

 \subsection{Challenges and Approaches}

-\subsubsection{Algorithmic Techniques}
+\subsubsection{Algorithmic techniques.}

-We note that it is the \textbf{coexistence} of both resource and switching constraints that make our problems particularly challenging.
-Indeed, when there is no resource constraint, the topic of switching cost has been well-studied in the bandit and online learning literature (for both limited and unlimited switching budgets setups); see \cite{agrawal1988asymptotically,agrawal1990multi,guha2009multi,cesa2013online,cheung2017dynamic,perakis2019dynamic,chen2019parametric,simchi2019phase,chen2020data,dong2020multinomial} for various models and results.
-In particular, prior literature has established an ``epoch-based elimination'' framework (see, e.g., \citealt{perchet2016batched,gao2019batched}) which enables researchers to design optimal algorithms for \mab with switching constraints (\citealt{simchi2019phase}).
-The ``epoch-based elimination'' framework divides the time horizon into multiple {pre-determined} epochs; at each epoch, the algorithm constructs confidence bounds for (the expected reward of) each action, eliminates actions that are obviously sub-optimal, and then uniformly explores each remaining action for an equal number of periods.
-However, the above framework \textbf{cannot} be directly applied to \bnrm and \bwk due to the following two reasons: 1) it is hard to eliminate actions in \bnrm and \bwk, as each action's ``value'' to the decision maker depends on the remaining inventory and is changing over time (this is because resource constraints are \textit{long-term} constraints, see \citealt{agrawal2019recent}), and 2) unlike in \mab, uniform exploration over actions is not a good idea in \bnrm and \bwk, as ``choosing actions uniformly'' could be arbitrarily worse than ``choosing actions non-uniformly'' in terms of exploitation, due to the existence of resource constraints (this is because the collected reward is no longer a linear combination of individual actions' rewards, and the decision maker is competing with an {optimal dynamic policy} rather than an optimal fixed action).
+It is the co-existence of both resource and switching constraints that make our problems particularly challenging.
+Indeed, when there is no resource constraint, the topic of switching cost has been well-studied in the online learning literature (for both limited and unlimited switching budgets setups); see \cite{agrawal1988asymptotically,agrawal1990multi,cesa2013online,chen2019parametric,chen2020data,cheung2017dynamic,dong2020multinomial,guha2009multi,perakis2023dynamic,simchi2023phase} for various models and results.
+In particular, prior literature has established an ``epoch-based elimination + uniform exploration'' strategy (see, e.g., \citealt{perchet2016batched,gao2019batched}) which enables researchers to design optimal algorithms for \mab with switching constraints (\citealt{simchi2023phase}).
+The ``epoch-based elimination + uniform exploration'' strategy divides the time horizon into multiple {pre-determined} epochs; at each epoch, the algorithm constructs confidence bounds for (the expected reward of) each action, eliminates actions that are obviously sub-optimal, and then uniformly explores each remaining action for an equal number of periods.